ISBN 9781919625645

 Peter Lewenstein

-Peter Lewenstein was born in London.
-Before turning to fiction he was a journalist.
-He edited and produced the BBC radio programmes Network Africa and Focus on Africa, and travelled widely across Africa, reporting on elections, war and everyday life.
-When not writing, he does normal things like going for a walk or watching football.
+Before turning to fiction, Peter Lewenstein was a journalist, beginning his career in print, moving on to the BBC World Service.
+There he worked as an editor and producer in the Newsroom and then for Network Africa and Focus on Africa.
+He has travelled widely across Africa, reporting on elections, war and everyday life.
+When not writing, he enjoys walking in Brockwell Park, near his home in South London, or going to watch his beloved football team, Queen’s Park Rangers.
 He is married and has two daughters.
 He is a member of the Alliance of Independent Authors.